ikuzmych02/portfolio/README.md

 ## Frogger
   In this branch, I have the code-base for my "Frogger" project implemented with a DE1_SoC FPGA.
 This code is entirely in SystemVerilog and utilizes logic gates and LED drivers to create the game!

+## Mazes
+  In this branch, I have the code-base for an algorithmic maze solver.
+First, we carve out a maze utilizing Kruskal's Maze Carver.
+We then utilize Dijkstra's to find the   shortest, existing path